Intfly/PyBot/README.md

 # PyBot-NSI-1ere
-a basic school homework using tkinter.
+no-code tool using tkinter.
 It allows people without coding skill to create their own discord bot.